elpop/sipban/README.md

     interval=10
     ```

-    The file is sefl explanatory. only take in count the "timer->ban" parameter are seconds (default 86400 = 1 day).
+    The file is sefl explanatory. only take in count the "ipset->timeout" parameter are seconds (default 604800 = 1 week).

     The "iptables->rule" option is how iptables respond to the attack, you can choose "REJECT" or "DROP"